-They are minor sources of vitamin-A (contains 149 IU or 5% of RDA per 100 g), which is known to have antioxidant properties and essential for vision.
-Additionally, it is also required maintaining healthy mucosa and skin.
-Consumption of natural fruits rich in vitamin-A is known to help protect from lung and oral cavity cancers.
+Date berries are modest sources of vitamin-A (contains 149 IU or 5% of RDA per 100 g).
+Vitamin A is known to have antioxidant properties, and essential for vision health.
+Additionally, it is also required to maintain healthy mucosa and skin.
+Consumption of natural fruits rich in vitamin-A is known to protect against lung and oral cavity cancers.